Malik Sajad

 Malik Sajad is a graphic novelist based in Srinagar, Jammu and Kashmir.

 His debut graphic novel, Munnu - A Boy from Kashmir was released with critical acclaim and won the Verve Story Teller of The Year award.
 The debut novel was made a part of the permanent collection (Artists' Books) at the Brooklyn Museum in New York and his sketches have been compared to the work of Art Spiegelman such as Maus and work of Marjane Satrapi such as Persepolis.

-Sajad's debut novel was released in 2015 in Britain, but it took another six months for it to come out in India.
-The publisher, Fourth Estate, told him that the authorities were slow to provide the ISBN number that all published books must have.
+Sajad's debut novel was released in 2015 in Britain.

 Recognitions

 Malik is an Inlaks Scholar (2011) and OMI Francis Greenburger (2013) fellow.

 As a cartoonist

 Sajad was 14 when he started working as a cartoonist, for a regional newspaper, Greater Kashmir.
-It was a lead story in 2005-06 by journalist, Arif Shafi Wani about endangered Kashmiri deers in Kashmiri forests, from where he drew inspiration, for his debut novel, by comparing Kashmiris with Hanguls as humanoids.
+It was a lead story in 2005-06 by journalist, Arif Shafi Wani about endangered Kashmiri deer in Kashmiri forests, from where he drew inspiration, for his debut novel, by comparing Kashmiris with Hanguls as humanoids.